nicholsss/Software_Secure_Project/README.md

 https://github.com/nicholsss/Software_Secure_Project/blob/79692dcc5a1d46d203bc07a8250558559fadcb57/server/pages/views.py#L23

 In this version the application users can access to adding page without being logged in, in the application by going to /add URL.
 This should not be allowed because without logging in user doesn't need to have access to adding page.
+It's mainly good approach to restrict user from accessing funtionalities that they dont have use for, if they are not logged in.

 To fix these kind problems adding we can add @login_required() decorator to top of the function view.
 With @login_required() it is needed to be authenticated to have permission for to view the wanted function view, in this situtation the addNote view